This content may contain affiliate links which may result in my being financially compensated for purchases site visitors make through said links.

 Learn more about how to (finally!) quit your day job—forever—in the Goodbye 9 to 5 masterclass.

 Sagan Morrow has a decade of experience as a freelance writer, editor, and social media manager.
 She loves being able to pass on what she’s learned over the years with other freelancers, in between doing her client work.
 Learn more and get additional business tips & resources at SaganMorrow.com.

-Note from Caitlin: Goodbye 9 to 5 is included in Work-At-Home School.
-However, Work-At-Home School is closed for enrollment right now, so if you’re itching to get started, check out Goodbye 9 to 5 right now!
+Note from Caitlin: Goodbye 9 to 5 is included in Work-At-Home School, which is open for enrollment right now, so if you’re itching to get started, check it out!